A complete match management platform for youth cricket coaches

 Balls shows total legal balls faced.
 Overs is in X.Y format (14.3 = 14 overs and 3 balls).
 Runs and Team SR update live with every pip.

-Tap the batter's name in the player list to select them (they get a green highlight border)
+Tap the batter's name in the player list to select them — their card turns ● scoring lavender to show they're the active batter

 Tap one of the outcome buttons: dot · 1 · 2 · 3 · 4 · 6 · W (wicket) · Wd (wide) · Nb (no ball)